stefek99/wings-integration/README.md

 To be able to participate in Wings ecosystem project that going to create his own crowdsale smart contract should use current documentation as start point of integration to Wings rewards contracts.

-Integration can be divided in few steps:
+Integration can be splitted in few steps:

 1. Development of crowdsale smart contract
 2. Integration of Wings smart contracts
-3. Creation of a project with custom crowdsale contract on [Wings Platform](https://testnet.wings.ai)(via UI or manually)
+3. Creation of a project with custom crowdsale contract on [Wings Platform](https://testnet.wings.ai) (via UI or manually)
-4. After forecasting successful done, start of custom crowdsale contract and crowdsale (via Wings Platform UI or manually)
+4. After forecasting successful done, start of custom crowdsale contract and crowdsale on [Wings Platform](https://testnet.wings.ai) (via UI or manually)

 This documentation describing only 1 step (indeed integration), about other parts read our blog [post](https://blog.wings.ai).